amaus/jProt/README.md

 5. Add to your PATH $JPROTDIR/build/executables
 6. Now you can import the library into any java project you write, and you can run any of the executables provided by jProtein.

+Note about jMath.
+Right now, I don't have my projects pushing their artifacts to a remote gradle (maven or ivy) repository.
+The dependency resolution in jProtein depends on jMath being in your local maven repository.
+To accomplish this, clone jMath. cd into it. `gradle install`.
+This will compile and install the jar into your default maven repository.
+Then you will be able to build, install, run jProtein.
+In the future, these projects will be pushed to a remote repository.

 ## Usage
 This project is managed by gradle.